TahseenSam/Computer-Graphics-Project/README.md

 1. Clone or download the repository to your local machine.
 2. Open the project in a C/C++ IDE that supports graphics programming (e.g.,  Dev C++).
-3. Compile and run the `main.c` file.
+3. Compile and run the `project.cpp` file.

 ## How to Use